 - Not a gun, but in The Order of the Stick, Hilgya apparently got involved in a Crossbow Wedding, arranged with a total stranger by their respective clans.
 She was outraged enough by it to run off and later enact a very thorough Revenge plot against her entire clan for treating her like chattel.

 - In this one-shot Sonic comic, Sonic and Sally are forced into a shotgun wedding not because she's pregnant, but because everyone is sick of the Will They or Won't They? crap.

 - On The Fairly Oddparents, Princess Mandie finally captures Mark and forces him to marry her.

-Priest: Do you take Mandie to be your wife?Mark: Uh... (sees ten rayguns pointed at his head) ...kinda.
+Priest: Do you Mandie take Mark...?Mandie: I do!
+And do you Mark take me as your queen?!Mark: Uh... (sees ten rayguns pointed at his head) ...kinda.

 - In an episode of Family Guy, Meg tells her parents that she's pregnant, though she's wrong.
 Peter immediately grabs a shotgun and stalks over to her boyfriend's house to force him to marry her.
 In response to Meg's protests?

 Peter: I just wanna talk to him.
 I just wanna talk to him.
 I just wanna shoot him.
 I just wanna talk to him.